29 Types of Frogs in Mississippi

 5. Gulf Coast Toad

 This is the most commonly seen frog in Louisiana, Arkansas, and Mississippi.
-The Gulf Coast Toad can be identified by its green-gray color with a white stripe down its back with two stripes on either side.
+The Gulf Coast Toad can be identified by its green-gray color, white stripe down its back, and two stripes on either side.

-These types of frogs in Mississippi are usually between 1 and 2 inches long and have large sticky pads on their toes to help them climb trees.
+These frogs in Mississippi are usually between 1 and 2 inches long and have large sticky pads on their toes to help them climb trees.

 6. Northern Cricket Frog

-The Northern Cricket Frog is a small, brown frog from Nova Scotia down to Virginia in the eastern part of North America.
+The Northern Cricket Frog is a small, brown frog from Nova Scotia down to Virginia in eastern North America.

 They are very active during the day and can be seen hopping around on leaves or jumping into ponds.

-These types of frogs in Mississippi are often confused with Bullfrogs because they look similar and have similar habitats, but their calls give them away.
+These frogs in Mississippi are often confused with Bullfrogs because they look similar and have similar habitats, but their calls give them away.

 The Northern Cricket Frog’s call sounds like an insect chirping or a cricket rubbing its wings together.